Walter-Hartwell-White/IoT-Home-Automation/README.md

 4. You will see a **QR Code** and a link to the QR Code.
 5. Download the **ESP RainMaker** Mobile Application and Scan the **QR Code**.
 Further Proceses are mentioned in the ****ESP RainMaker Mobile Applicaion****.

+[![Watch the video](https://i.ytimg.com/vi/7knQaSuEgsU/mqdefault.jpg)]([https://youtu.be/T-D1KVIuvjA](https://youtu.be/7knQaSuEgsU?si=ftGWDExrnD4hquuj))

-I am also uploading a YouTube video for reference [![Watch the video](https://i.ytimg.com/vi/7knQaSuEgsU/mqdefault.jpg)]([https://youtu.be/T-D1KVIuvjA](https://youtu.be/7knQaSuEgsU?si=ftGWDExrnD4hquuj))
+I am also uploading a YouTube video for reference.

 ---